What Do Savannah Cats Eat?

 Other Things to Know About Feeding

 Each kitten converts to dry food at a different rate.
-Some leave Select Exotics eating a considerable amount of dry food, soon choosing to eat strictly dry.
+Some leave Savannah Cat Breed eating a considerable amount of dry food, soon choosing to eat strictly dry.
 Others will take months to convert to dry food, thinking it’s the end of the world if they don’t get their spoonful of wet food each morning.

 Some people ask about feeding a raw diet to their hybrid cat.
 This is certainly your choice.
 Be advised, however, a raw diet requires a great deal more effort, plus added dietary supplements.
 Raw food diets for pets are available in the marketplace.
 Some individuals choose to make the diet themselves.
 To make a balanced ration which meets the calcium-phosphorus ratio necessary for a feline diet requires knowledge most people lack.
 So we recommend that if you choose to feed raw food, you do it in combination with a high quality dry food.
 When feeding in this manner, it is important the raw food be fed in limited amounts so your cat is not omitting the dry food.